fkettelhoit/reasonable-macros-paper/paper.md

 # Technical approach

 Our approach bridges the gap between fexprs and traditional macros through _selective evaluation_ based on syntactic markers.
 The core insight is that evaluation behavior can be determined purely syntactically: expressions containing explicit binding markers remain unevaluated for structural manipulation, while unmarked expressions are evaluated normally.
-This guarantees that macros can observe syntactic differences only in the presence of explicit binding markers, in all other cases semantically equivalent expressions can be freely substitued for each other, ensuring that referential transparency is preserved.
+This guarantees that macros can observe syntactic differences only in the presence of explicit binding markers, in all other cases semantically equivalent expressions can be freely substituted for each other, ensuring that referential transparency is preserved.

 ## Explicit bindings